StevenMayher/431-2021/classes/class05/README.md

 ## Today's Slides

 - Dr. Love's slides will be available by class time in [PDF format], as well as in [R Markdown].
+- The `dm_431.csv` data set we will use today is available as part of the 431-data repository, as well as in the `data` subfolder for this class page.
 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

 --------